 I also prescribed Good State Ionic Zinc Concentrate for J.B.
 Our body has over 400 uses for zinc and the zinc in the soil has been neutralized by all of the chemical farming.
 So we don’t get enough!
 It’s critical for a healthy immune system!

-I also noted that I had J.B. on curcumin.
+I also noted in the treatment plan that I had J.B. on curcumin.
 If you didn’t know, it’s a miracle food and offers a plethora of health benefits.
 It cleanses and heals the liver (blood purifier), and heals GI conditions.
 The active ingredient is curcumin and consuming it is one of the best things you could do for your health.

 Here’s why liver health relates to food intolerance’s: you eat food and in theory you chew your food well.
-It passes to your esophagus, to your stomach and HCL acts to break down proteins and kill pathogens.
-Next it passes to the small intestine and bile is provided to break down fat and kill pathogens.
+It passes to your esophagus, to your stomach and then HCL (hydrochloric acid) acts to break down proteins, and kill pathogens.
+Next, the food passes to the small intestine and bile is provided to break down fat and kill pathogens.
 The fiber exits your body via a bowel movement, and the nutrients that will fuel your body pass via the portal vein to the liver.